-6.2.1 Schematically, there are four steps in the categorisation at parcel level:

-Step 1: For each measured agricultural parcel, the technical tolerance is calculated.

-Step 2: A code is assigned to the agricultural parcel according to codification rules.
-The standard rules are set forth in § 6.2.3.

-Step 3: According to the technical code, the retained area and the retained land use are assigned to the land parcel (see § 6.2.4).
+- 6.2.1 Schematically, there are four steps in the categorisation at parcel level: - Step 1: For each measured agricultural parcel, the technical tolerance is calculated. - Step 2: A code is assigned to the interpreted agricultural parcel according to codification rules.
+The standard rules are set forth in § 6.2.3. - Step 3: According to the technical code, the retained area and the retained land use are assigned to the agricultural parcel (see § 6.2.4). - Step 4: The retained area is compared to the official reference area (as registered in the LPIS) for ceiling (see § 6.2.5).

-&lt;sup>14 See JRC document "Technical Tolerances for On the Spot Checks" (Ref: JRC IPSC/G03/P/SKA/ska D(2003)(1576)) for technical information on the maximum tolerances to be applied for different classes of measurement tools and in particular for RS / aerial ortho imagery.

-Step 4: The retained area is compared to the official reference area (as registered in the LPIS) for ceiling (see § 6.2.5).